 All of this to say, the future looks very promising for the trucking industry.

-However, we realize that there is currently a shortage (about 50,000) of truck drivers.
 As a trusted partner in the trucking company, TanTara knows the benefits and advantages of truck driving.
 If you’re searching for a new job, a new career, or employment during retirement, we recommend you consider trucking.
-In addition to Trump’s proposed tax plan, the following are 10 reasons why we believe a trucking career is a great choice now more than ever before.
+In addition to Trump’s proposed tax plan, the following are nine reasons why we believe a trucking career is a great choice now more than ever before.

 Founded by a veteran, TanTara Transportation has always respected the discipline and work ethic of military men and women.
 In fact, about 30 percent of our workforce are veterans.
-We offer a veteran’s apprenticeship program to make CDL training even easier and more affordable.
+We offer a veteran’s apprenticeship program to make Commercial Driver’s License (CDL) training even easier and more affordable.

 We’ll work with the Veterans Administration to determine what benefits you’re eligible to receive.
 Through the GI Bill, many people can receive up to $1,400 a month plus earn a paycheck from TanTara.
-We appreciate your service to our country.
-We know you’ll appreciate our generous veteran’s apprenticeship program.
+We appreciate your service to our country, and we know you’ll appreciate our generous veteran’s apprenticeship program.

 We believe a lot of our nation’s highways and byways are incredibly beautiful.
 For many truckers, each night, you’ll stop in a new part of the country.
-Each morning you’ll depart from a different section of the United States.
-No two days are alike and you have a front row seat to take in the beauty and diversity of this great nation of ours.
-See the country from the comfort of a truck.
+Each morning, you’ll depart from a different section of the United States.
+No two days are alike, and you have a front row seat to take in the beauty and diversity of this great nation of ours.
+See the country from the comfort of a truck and get paid for it.
 Become a truck driver today.

 Truck drivers have a unique type of job and that commonality sets you apart.
 Many truckers describe their job as a “lifestyle.”
 No one truly understands what you experience every day on the job quite like another truck driver.
-Much like a military unit, truck drivers form a tight and strong camaraderie with one another.
-We believe military training is the perfect background for truck driving.
+Much like a military unit, truck drivers form a tight and strong camaraderie with one another which is why we believe military training is the perfect background for a truck driver.
 TanTara is a veteran-owned business and we were an early supporter of Home Base Iowa.
-We’re pleased that more than 30 percent of our employees are veterans.
 We take pride in helping military personnel transition back into civilian life.